Applications for this year have closed. The next cohort applications open March 2019 for September 2019 start.

 Foundations of Early Intervention (September)

-One day orientation to the Certificate Program that explores the foundations of and the science behind the field of early childhood intervention providing an evidence-based framework for service delivery to infants, toddlers, and young children with disabilities or delays and their families.
+One day orientation to the program that explores the foundations of and the science behind the field of early childhood intervention providing an evidence-based framework for service delivery to infants, toddlers, and young children with disabilities or delays and their families.

 Providing Services to Young Children (Fall)